txyon/MoNE_Portfolio/README.md

 ## Camera
 The camera used for recordings was a Prophesee EVK4.
 The EVK4 is a neuromorphic camera with a Sony IMX636 HD (720x1280 pixel) sensor.
 Neuromorphic cameras are unique in how they record data.
 They detect illumination changes asynchronously at a pixel level and return an "event" with a polarity of either 0 or 1.
 These polarities tell if the pixel had an off event (0), which occurs when light across the pixel is reduced or an on event (1), which is an increase of light across the pixel.

-In a neuromorphic camera, each pixel has a stored log intensity (Image below left as ln(i)) a current baseline value for illumination.
+In a neuromorphic camera, each pixel has a stored log intensity (Image below left as ln(i)), a current baseline value for illumination.
 The baseline resets as the log intensity reaches the set threshold depicted as the dotted line in the image below on the right (upper diagram).
 This baseline is then used by the comparators (ON and OFF) to compare itself against their threshold values.
 These thresholds are user-defined by the diff_on and diff_off Bias, where larger values in these biases would require more significant light variance across the pixel before breaching the threshold and registering an event.
 The greater the bias value (255 max), the less sensitive (detail) the pixel, resulting in fewer events.
 As sensitivity is increased, data size and rate follow.
 This experiment aims to find this "happy medium" between sensitivity and data rate.

 <p align="center">
   <img src="ImagePlots/simplepixel.JPG" alt="Image 1" style="height: 200px;">
   <img src="ImagePlots/eventdia.JPG" alt="Image 2" style="height: 200px;">
 </p>

-<p align="center"><i>Lichtsteiner, P, Posch, C & Delbruck, T 2008, ‘A 128 x 128 120 dB 15 us Latency Asynchronous Temporal Contrast Vision Sensor’, IEEE Journal of Solid-State Circuits, vol. 43, no. 2, pp. 566–576.</i></p>
+<p align="center"><i>Lichtsteiner, P, Posch, C & Delbruck, T 2008, 'A 128 x 128 120 dB 15 us Latency Asynchronous Temporal Contrast Vision Sensor', IEEE Journal of Solid-State Circuits, vol. 43, no. 2, pp. 566–576.</i></p>

 ## Prototype code
 ### V1 Code
-The prototype file located in the "Old Work V1" folder was used for initial testing.
-This file required an operator to sit in the room and manually increase/decrease bias settings, start/stop recordings, and send GRBL commands.
+The prototype file in the "Old Work V1" folder was used for initial testing.
+This file required an operator to sit in the room, manually increase/decrease bias settings, start/stop recordings, and send GRBL commands.
 This manual operation was not efficient or consistent.
-The lighting from the backlit buttons as they were pushed and the computers monitor were constantly altering the illumination levels in the room causing irregularities in the recordings.
-Though as a proof of concept, the design operated as desired with minimal/no effect from the stepper motors during operation seen in the camera as viabrations causing the pixels to oscillilate on and off constantly.
+The lighting from the backlit buttons as they were pushed and the computer's monitor constantly altered the room's illumination levels, causing irregular recordings.
+Though as a proof of concept, the design operated as desired with minimal/no effect from the stepper motors during operation seen in the camera presenting as vibrations, causing the pixels to oscillate on and off constantly.

-The code for the prototye was built on the PSEE413 platform and used threads to monitor for inputs from the operator.
+The code for the prototype was built on the PSEE413 platform and used threads to monitor for inputs from the operator.
 One of these inputs is seen in the example below.
-This code was avaliable to be used whn the camera was in a real time live view state.
-During this time providing no other instructions were running pressing the "6" button would execute the commands providing th_off was greater than 1.
-The commands would reduce th_off by 1 then set the updated diff_off value by acessing the bias parameters in PSEE413.
+This code was available when the camera was in a real-time live-view state.
+During this time, if no other instructions were running, pressing the "6" button would execute the commands provided th_off was greater than 1.
+The commands would reduce th_off by one and then set the updated diff_off value by accessing the bias parameters in PSEE413.
 ```py
 if c == ord("6") and th_off > 1:          # "Look" for an input command from the 6 button and confirm th_off is greater than 1
         th_off -= 1                       # Reduce th_off by 1